Religious Education (Ph.D.)

 Dissertations are reviewed in the order in which they are received.
 The earlier a dissertation is submitted for review, the more likely a student will be approved for graduation.
 If a dissertation does not meet the standards of the GRE in the semester in which the oral defense was conducted, the candidate will incur additional charges to register for the next semester and will also need to register for the following graduation.

-The Director will make sure that the mentor has a Ph.D.
+The director will make sure that the mentor has a Ph.D.
 Summary Sheet and a GRE Degree Certification Form.
 The mentor will complete these forms and submit them to the director.
-The Director will keep copies of the forms for his or her files and submit copies to the assistant dean.
+The director will keep copies of the forms for their files and submit copies to the assistant dean.

 Once the format review is complete, a check has been made to ensure that the student's financial account is up to date, and a check has been made to ensure that the student's DegreeWorks profile is complete, the Office of the Dean will be notified and the Office of the Dean will schedule the defense.

-Before the dissertation defense, the Director will provide the mentor with the dissertation ballots and the materials the candidate will need to complete before presenting his or her dissertation to the dean.
+Before the dissertation defense, the director will provide the mentor with the dissertation ballots and the materials the candidate will need to complete before presenting their dissertation to the dean.

 The defense will be chaired by the assistant dean or another designate of the dean.
 The chair of the oral defense, who is not on the committee, represents the University at this formal session.
 The chairperson is charged with protecting the candidate’s rights to a fair and appropriate academic assessment and to protect the University’s right to conduct a formal assessment of this major doctoral work.
 The chairperson facilitates the meeting and may participate in the questioning and discussion.
 However, neither the chairperson nor any other individuals outside the committee votes on the outcome of the defense.